soccerthomas/ai110-module3show-musicrecommendersimulation-starter/README.md

 - What surprised you about how your system behaved
 - How did building this change how you think about real music recommenders
-- Where do you think human judgment still matters, even if the model seems "smart"
+- Where do you think human judgment still matters, even if the model seems "smart" The most interesting thing was realizing how easy it is for bias to sneak in through the data itself.
+If certain genres are underrepresented in the catalog, the system will never recommend them no matter how well they'd match a user's actual taste.
+Building this showed me how recommenders reduce something as personal as music taste down to a few numbers.